benber86/curve-blog/content/posts/ng-mev/index.md

 In aggregate, if we compare the fees generated by NG pools with a simulation of the fees they would have generated with a fixed fee similar to the original StableSwap pools, the total difference amounts to roughly $2,500.
 This additional revenue is split equally between the DAO and LPs.
-But if dynamic fees, at their current level, can not significantly lower sandwiches and only bring marginally more revenue to the DAO and LPs, isn't this a sign that the fees ought to be raised?
+But if dynamic fees, at their current level, cannot significantly reduce sandwiches and only bring marginally more revenue to the DAO and LPs, is this a sign that fees ought to be raised?

-The answer to this is "not necessarily".
-Dynamic fees are not meant to constantly generate additional revenue for Curve, they should only do so when pools are severely imbalanced.
+The answer is not straightforward.
+Dynamic fees are not meant to constantly generate additional revenue for Curve.
+Rather, they should only do so when pools are severely imbalanced.
-This has hardly ever been the case so far for the NG pools considered, so the low delta compared to fixed fees might instead be a signal that dynamic fees are working as intended.
+This has hardly ever been the case so far for the NG pools considered.
+The low delta compared to fixed fees might instead indicate that dynamic fees are functioning as intended.

-On the other hand, it is true that dynamic fees do not seem like they would be an effective deterrent for sandwiches on Stableswap NG pools.
+On the other hand, it is true that dynamic fees are presently not an effective deterrent for sandwiches on Stableswap NG pools.
-Yet raising them may not solve the issue entirely.
+Yet raising dynamic fees may not solve the issue entirely.
-As we can test with the simulator above, for a roughly balanced pool with over 10 million in TVL and an amplification coefficient ${A}$ of 200, the threshold at which a trade becomes profitably sandwichable is over $500,000.
+Using the simulator above, we can test that for a roughly balanced pool with over 10 million in TVL and an amplification coefficient ${A}$ of 200, the threshold at which a trade becomes profitably sandwichable is over $500,000.
 When such large trades are executed, it takes less capital for a searcher to manipulate the price and the brunt of the dynamic fees will be paid by the sandwichable trader.
-If fees become too expensive for large traders, Curve pools could become less competitive and see their volume decrease.
+In turn, if fees become too expensive for large traders, Curve pools could become less competitive and see their volume decrease.